-You Will Not Receive Any Contingent Interest Payment on a Contingent Interest Payment Date if the Closing Value of Any Reference Asset on the Corresponding Contingent Interest Observation Date Is Less Than its Contingent Interest Barrier Value.
+You Will Not Receive Any Contingent Interest Payment for Any Contingent Interest Payment Date If the Closing Value of Any Reference Asset on the Corresponding Contingent Interest Observation Date Is Less Than its Contingent Interest Barrier Value.

 You will not receive a Contingent Interest Payment on a Contingent Interest Payment Date if the Closing Value of any Reference Asset on the related Contingent Interest Observation Date is less than its Contingent Interest Barrier Value.
-If the Closing Value of any Reference Asset is less than its Contingent Interest Barrier Value on each Contingent Interest Observation Date over the term of the Notes, you will not receive any Contingent Interest Payments, and you will not receive a positive return on your Notes.
-Generally, this non-payment of one or more Contingent Interest Payments will coincide with a greater risk of principal loss on your Notes.
-Because the Barrier Value for each Reference Asset is equal to its Contingent Interest Barrier Value, if we do not pay the Contingent Interest Payment on any Contingent Interest Payment Date a Barrier Event will be deemed to have occurred because the Closing Value of at least one Reference Asset will have been less than its Barrier Value on the related Contingent Interest Observation Date.
-Further, if we do not pay the Contingent Interest Payment on the Maturity Date, even if a Barrier Event has not occurred prior to the Final Valuation Date, investors will incur a loss of principal because the Final Value of the Least Performing Reference Asset will be less than the Barrier Value, a Barrier Event will be deemed to have occurred on the Final Valuation Date, and investors will lose a significant portion or all of their Principal Amount.
+If the Closing Value of any Reference Asset is less than its Contingent Interest Barrier Value on each Contingent Interest Observation Date over the term of the Notes, you will not receive any Contingent Interest Payments and you will not receive a positive return on your Notes.
+Generally, this non-payment of any Contingent Interest Payment will coincide with a greater risk of principal loss on your Notes.
+Accordingly, if we do not pay the Contingent Interest Payment on the Maturity Date, investors will incur a loss of principal because the Final Value of the Least Performing Reference Asset will be less than the Barrier Value, and investors may lose their entire Principal Amount.